-Treasury Bill yields have been trending lower since late July as interest rate cuts started to be priced into the market.
+U.S. Treasury Bill yields have been trending lower since last July as interest rate cuts started to be priced into the market.
 Yields eventually dropped below the psychologically important 5.00% level (see Figure 1) that had many investors hanging out in money market funds for the past couple of years.
-Then the Federal Reserve Bank (FED) cut the Federal Funds Rate by 50 basis points (bps) - or 0.50% - at their September meeting, beginning the start of an easing cycle that sent Treasury Bill yields even lower.
-The expected path forward is a series of interest rate cuts, to bring down the Federal Funds Rate to a more neutral level, and thus Treasury Bill yields should continue to decline.
-Over \$6 Trillion invested in money markets are now searching for a new home and will suffer reinvestment risk the longer an investor waits.
-In this Fund Insight, we introduce a yield-enhanced Treasury Bill strategy as a cash alternative for those investors still looking for attractive yields without credit risk now that front-end yields are falling.
+Then the Federal Reserve Bank (FED) cut the Federal Funds Rate by 100 basis points (bps) over their final three meetings of 2024, beginning the start of an easing cycle that sent Treasury Bill yields even lower.
+The expected path forward appears to be a gradual pace of interest rate cuts, to bring down the Federal Funds Rate to a more neutral level, and thus Treasury Bill yields should continue to decline.
+Over \$7 Trillion invested in money markets are now searching for a new home and will suffer reinvestment risk the longer an investor waits.
+In this post, we reintroduce a yield-enhanced Treasury Bill strategy as a cash alternative for those investors still looking for attractive yields without credit risk now that front-end yields are falling.